 Centered within the summertime habitat of the endangered southern resident killer whales, Orcasound Lab is a good place to listen for orcas as well as ships passing through Haro Strait and boats traveling along the west side of San Juan Island.
 In the fall you can hear humpbacks, and in the summer male harbor seals vocalize nearby.
 The hydrophones were first deployed in 2002 just beyond the kelp about 30 m offshore at a depth of 8m.
 Orcasound Lab is hosted by Beam Reach, a social purpose corporation based in Seattle (WA, USA).

 - Underwater baby shower?
 Listen to J pod with new calf J59 (3/3/2022)

 - Orcasound’s Greatest Hits of 2021 (2/15/2022)

 - A Haro humpback howls as Halloween harkens (10/26/2021)

-Orcasound Lab is also the home and laboratory of Dr. Val Veirs who first deployed hydrophones there in the early 2000s with physics and environmental science students from Colorado College.
-The node has hosted an array of 4-8 hydrophones stretched ~200m along shore at depths of 5-20 meters.
+Orcasound Lab is also the laboratory and home of Dr. Val Veirs and Leslie Veirs.
+Val first deployed hydrophones there in the early 2000s with physics and environmental science students from Colorado College.
+Early on, the node hosted an array of 4-8 hydrophones stretched ~200 meters along-shore at depths of 5-20 meters.

-As of November, 2018, we are streaming from and testing ITC hydrophones with custom pre-amps mounted on PVC tripods 1-2 m above the gravel bottom and a binaural array with elements from LabCore Systems (Lon Brocklehurst) and Cetacean Research Technology (Joe Olson).
+In November, 2018, we were streaming from and testing ITC hydrophones with custom pre-amps mounted on PVC tripods 1-2 m above the gravel bottom.
+We also began testing a binaural array with elements from LabCore Systems (Lon Brocklehurst) and Cetacean Research Technology (Joe Olson).